mihaelpuljak/one-click-hugo-cms/site/content/values/_index.md

   - heading: Single and multinode modes
     imageUrl: /img/capture13.jpg
     text: >-
-      Single or multi point presentations - The system provides two modes - multi node mode allowing user to place item holders in his environment.
-      System then persist items allowing user to restore item sets and navigate content automatically.
-Single mode provides all showcase items on the single item holder like slideshow mode.
+      Single or multi point presentations - Multi node mode is allowing user to configure his environment by placing item holders.
+System then persist stored holders in the cloud and users to restore item sets and navigate content automatically.
+Single mode provides all showcase items on the single place with items changing like slideshow.
   - heading: 'Mixed reality '
     imageUrl: /img/snowout.jpg
     text: >-